 You just got your final SOC 2 report back from the auditor.
 You sent the report off to the customer who wanted it and a big deal has just been signed (congrats!).
 You also breathe a sigh of relief because you are fully compliant with specific contract terms.
 You are official!

 But there is more to do!

-A SOC 2 is intended to be confidential, despite the fact that you may see a handful of reports posted online.
+A SOC 2 report is intended to be confidential, despite the fact that you may see a handful of reports posted online.
 Some prospective customers may want to see your report, and this is appropriate.
 Some organizations will have prospects sign an NDA prior to sharing their SOC 2 report.
 Whether or not to ask your customers to sign an NDA is your choice, but know that the report should not be widely distributed.

 You should also limit the number of employees who can access the report internally.
 Just as you don’t want to share it publicly, you want to treat it as confidential within your organization.
 Only provide access to those employees who need to know, or need access to perform their job.
 For example, sales executives may need access so they can efficiently navigate your customers’ vendor onboarding processes.